Find My Footwear

 • Drop : 8mm

-For most runners, the Endorphin Elite is probably less versatile than the Endorphin Pro 4 and will cater better for the shorter, faster runs up to the half marathon.
-You might want more cushion and protection for tackling the full 26.2.
+For most runners, the Endorphin Elite 2 is probably less versatile than the Endorphin Pro 4, just due to how soft and wild the midsole foam is.
+It likely caters better for the shorter, faster runs up to the half marathon.
+You might want a more reliable cushion and protection for tackling the full 26.2.

 5. Saucony Guide 18 – Best Stability Shoe for Daily Miles